 The phone lines may be down or overloaded at this time.
 Try text or social media to talk to loved ones.
 Document property damage with your phone or camera.
 Contact your insurance agent as soon as you can to report any damage.

 Depending how long you were without power, inspect the food in your freezer to see if it is safe to drink.
 Don't drink tap water until told to do so by the authorities.
 In the meantime, boil water at a rolling boil for one minute or use water purification tablets.

 If you have a portable gas-powered generator, use it outside on a dry and level service.
 Never use it indoors and never pour gas into it while it is running.

 The hurricane season in the Atlantic begins in June and lasts until November.
 The peak time for these storms is in mid-August to late October.
 In the Eastern Pacific, hurricane season is a bit longer, starting May 15 and lasting until November 30.

-Protect your property.
-Cover all windows.
-Boarding up the windows with 5/8-inch marine plywood is OK, but permanent storm shutters offer the best protection.
-Broken windows increase the chances of severe structural damage during a hurricane.
+If you don't have protection for your windows, now's the time to get it.
+Store the window covers in a place that will be easy to access.
 Storm shutters are the most reliable way of protecting windows and doors.
 Made from aluminum or steel, the shutters are attached to the outside of the house.
 When a storm arrives, you simply roll the metal curtain down.
-The shutters cost roughly $60 per square foot of window [source: FEMA].
+If you can't spring for shutters, measure all of your windows and glass doors and get 5/8-inch-thick plywood cut to fit them [source: FEMA].